Kimhyr/Kedit/README.md

 # Kedit

 Kedit is an experimental text editor written from scratch.
-Instead of a dynamic array, a rope, piece table, or a gapped array, Kedit uses a (what I call) "gapped segmented doubly linked list" for it's buffer.
+Instead of a dynamic array, rope, piece table, or a gapped array, Kedit uses a (what I call) "gapped segmented doubly linked list" for it's buffer.
 BTW, I thought of the buffer myself (I'm trying to flex).
 Please see the file `~/BIBLIOGRAPHY.md` for scholarly work that I have used.